MikoMikocchi/MikoMikocchi/README.md

 ### About

-Backend developer specializing in Java with full-stack and mobile experience (Primarly Android, but iOS too).
+Backend developer specializing in Java with full-stack and mobile experience (Primarily Android, but iOS too).

 Built and deployed production-ready services, including multiple Telegram bots and full-stack applications using Spring Framework and Next.js.
 Experienced in designing backend architecture, API development, integrating frontend systems and mobile development.